More hospitals are offering types of care that give women the chance to have a positive, ongoing relationship with health professionals.

 Midwifery group practice (caseload midwifery)

-A small group of public hospital midwives care for you during your pregnancy, labour, birth and postnatal period.
+A small group of public hospital midwives cares for you during your pregnancy, labour, birth and postnatal period.
 Most of your care is given by one midwife, called a primary midwife.
 Your pregnancy visits might be at the hospital or in the community.

 With this option, you’ll become familiar with the midwives during your pregnancy, labour and birth, even if your birth plans change – for example, you have a caesarean.
 The big benefit of this is that you’re able to develop a relationship with a midwife or midwives who you will know at your labour and birth and after baby is born.
 This is known as ‘continuity of care’.